mateodelnorte/loop/README.md

-# loop-things
+# loop

-loop-things expands commands to work simultaneously against any number of subdirectories in your current working path.
+loop expands commands to work simultaneously against any number of subdirectories in your current working path.
 Want to perform a `git status` on 15 projects at once?
-With loop-things, you can do it!
+With loop, you can do it!

 ```
     loop executes a command against child directories within its current working directory